Contact us Donate now

 Another Way

-In conjunction with Ullswater Catchment Management CIC and The Tree Council we are asking for volunteers to come and help us plant 6000 trees in Matterdale as part of a wider regeneration project.
+In conjunction with The Tree Council we are asking for volunteers to come and help us plant another 4000 trees in Matterdale as part of a wider regeneration project.
 Contact us and get involved.

-We are seeking volunteers to help us plant the trees in groups of 6 or less and to learn more about the project and why it’s so important.
+We are seeking volunteers to help us plant the trees and to learn more about the project and why it’s so important.
 If you would like to arrange to bring a group or just to come and help us out the please get in contact with us letting us know your preferred date and whether morning or afternoon.

 For any children attending the responsibility for the welfare of the children will lie with the teachers, leaders or parents bringing them.